Virginia-iGEM/generator-igemwiki/README.md

 This tool is heavily inspired by Julian Mazzitelli's (iGEM Toronto 2016) [generator-igemwiki](https://github.com/igemuoftATG/generator-igemwiki), uses much of his code, builds on much of his work, and is an attempt at providing a stable and easily community-maintained package.
 Shout-out to Julian for making this tool a possibility and being an overall awesome guy.

+## Call for Maintainers!

+As iGEM is a 1-year thing, this generator is no longer being updated.
+I will push minor bugfixes on request (which I'm doing for Virginia 2019's team).

+If you are interested in maintaining this package, send me an email at dtc9bb@virginia.edu.
+The advanced template could use a generic version that isn't just a copy of our wiki repository.
+Most of the work that needs to be done is on [igem-wikibrick](https://github.com/Virginia-iGEM/igem-wikibrick).

 ## Description

 `generator-igemwiki` is a [Yeoman generator](http://yeoman.io/); a tool that creates scaffolds for iGEM wikis for use with Virginia 2018's wiki build tool, [igem-wikibrick](https://github.com/Virginia-iGEM/igem-wikibrick).